Archery for Beginners: How to Get Started

 So where is your nearest range?
 Luckily, there’s a fantastic site that has a state-by-state index of range locations.
 Archery 360 is a site run by the Archery Trade Association, and they have a terrific database of archery ranges in every state.
 Their page here will tell you the closest archery stores and ranges near your house.

 If you do get involved in archery, the range may become your favorite place.
 Not only will you have access to archery leagues and some amazing classes (the range near us has a axe-throwing class—how cool is that?), you will very likely meet like-minded people who can teach you a lot about target shooting and hunting.
-For many people, the range starts out as a place to learn, and quickly becomes a place to hang out with friends.
+For many people, the range starts out as a place to learn and quickly becomes a place to hang out with friends.

 On-Your-Own Learning

 If you catch the bug and want to learn as much as you can about archery, there are some fantastic sites dedicated to archery that you can visit.
 The best one is: this one, obviously!
-We’ve tried to create a site that truly helps beginners go from 100% green to capable archers, so if you have any feedback on how we can make this site better, we’d love to hear it—jump over to our “Contact” page and send us a note.
+We’ve tried to create a site that truly helps beginners go from 100% green to capable archers.
+So if you have any feedback on how we can make this site better, we’d love to hear it.
+Jump over to our “Contact” page and send us a note.

 There are other sites, of course, and some are pretty darn fantastic.
 Here are some of our favorites: